 - Mix it on a low setting until it looks like coarse meal.

 - Slowly add a tablespoon of ice water to the flour and butter and keep adding by the tablespoon, while beating on a low setting, until the dough is firm and can form a ball.

 - Knead the dough and pat into a disc, then roll it into a circle the size of the base of the pan and press it into the pan.
 Don’t worry if it cracks, just press back together.
 Bake the crust for 15 minutes and then remove from the oven and let it cool.
 I highly recommend using whole wheat flour because it will give the crust a beautiful rustic texture that plays well with the creamy cheese.

 HOW TO MAKE AN ONION AND SPINACH FILLING FOR A TOMATO TART

 Cook the onions until they’re translucent, then add the garlic and rosemary and cook for a few minutes.
 Toss in the spinach and cook until it just begins to wilt.

-Once the crust is cooled, gently spread the cashew cheese evenly over the entire surface of the crust, then evenly layer with the onion and spinach mixture.
+- Once the crust is cooled, gently spread the cashew cheese evenly over the entire surface of the crust.

-How amazing does that look?
-This tomato tart with homemade pie crust is layered with delicious flavors.
+This vegan tomato and spinach tart with homemade pie crust is layered with delicious flavors.